mpv-player/mpv/DOCS/man/mpv.rst

     Go backward/forward in the playlist.

 ENTER
-    Go forward in the playlist, even over the end.
+    Go forward in the playlist.

 p / SPACE
     Pause (pressing again unpauses).